Visit our AMS COVID-19 page for educational and professional resources and scheduling updates

 Those who score 7 or above (out of 10) in Round One, qualify for the Round Two test.
 If fewer than 20% of students score 7 or above, then that minimal score will be adjusted so that at least the top 20% in Round One will be eligible for Round Two.
 The top scorers in each of the regions (often determined by tie-breakers) and Canada compete in the semifinals at the JMM (six contestants in each semifinal).
 (The UK representative is chosen from among the top-scoring UK students in Round Two.)
 The semifinal winners go on to the finals, also at the JMM.
-Each cash amount won by the contestants is matched by the AMS and awarded to the math department of his or her school (or for homeschooled students, to their homeschool association).
+Each cash amount won by the contestants is matched by the AMS and awarded to the math department of his or her school (or for homeschooled students, to their homeschool association or a math enrichment organization).
 So the first-place winner receives US\$5,000 as does his or her math department.
 The AMS pays for (reasonable) travel, food, and lodging for each contestant and one accompanying adult.

-Since 2017, Maplesoft and the Pacific Institute for the Mathematical Sciences (PIMS) agreed to sponsor a student from Canada in the Championship game, starting with the 2018 game at the Joint Mathematics Meetings in San Diego.
-The Good Thinking Society is sponsoring UK participation in the Championship game.
+Since 2017, Maplesoft and the Pacific Institute for the Mathematical Sciences (PIMS) agreed to sponsor a student from Canada in the championship game, starting with the 2018 game at the Joint Mathematics Meetings in San Diego.
+The Good Thinking Society is sponsoring UK participation in the championship game.

 Note: Students not in the US, UK, or Canada are welcome to take the qualifying test but are not eligible to qualify for the Championship.